MDAnalysis/MDAnalysis.github.io/pages/team.md

 ## Roles

-In this section we list contributors who have led or contributed substantial effort to the roles listed below.
+In this section we list major contributors who are leading or contributing substantial effort to the roles listed below.
+In addition, we list past leading figures from 2020 onwards in the "Historical contributors" column.
+As this team organisation structure was started in November 2023, many people contributed to these tasks before then and may not appear in this table.
-At present, we have only listed leading figures from the past 2-3 years, i.e. from 2020 onwards.
 However, we hope to eventually acknowledge everyone who has been responsible for a particular role throughout the lifetime of the project.

 If you have participated to MDAnalysis in the past and your name is missing or you feel your previous/historical role could be better characterised, please contact us at mdanalysis@numfocus.org to let us know.
 We also invite community members to reach out to mdanalysis@numfocus.org or the current team members if they are interested in filling missing roles or joining an existing team!